Tutoring Frequently Asked Questions

 - Aside from private tutoring, how can I get help with my writing?

 The first stop for writing help would be during your instructor's office hours.
 The Academic Learning Center offers a free drop-in proofreading service.
 This service is available Monday thru Thursday, 11:30 to 1:30 and 7 to 9.
-We also offer a free online proofreading service called Paper Quick Check through iLearn.
+We also offer a free online proofreading service thru iLearn.
 In addition, check the Writing Center for additional free paper tutoring sessions.

 - Is my instructor informed about the tutoring arrangements I have made?
 The Tutor Coordinator encourages all students to confer with their instructors before obtaining a tutor.
 However, the Academic Learning Center does not report the names of any students who have obtained a private tutor.
 Students who attend Academic Review Sessions should sign the attendance sheet.